josseycodes1/README-Generator/notes.md

 Trigger Celery tasks to process the repository asynchronously.
 Return the job ID or status to the frontend.

+This sets up the generator app: it handles job creation, stores the README result, and triggers the Celery task for asynchronous processing.

 2️⃣ Analysis App — Clones the repository & parses files

 Responsibilities: